datacentricdesign/wheelchair-design-platform/Sensors and Actuators/LEDs and Buttons/LEDs and Buttons.md

 ![](6.png)

-By knowing the forward current and voltage of an LED, and the available power source's voltage, you can calculate how big the resistor you apply in series should be. the formula is a simple derivation of Ω's law (V = RI)
+By knowing the forward current and voltage of an LED, and the available power source's voltage, you can calculate how big the resistor you apply in series should be. the formula is a simple derivation of Ω's law (V = RI).

 Rs = ( Vcc - Vf ) / If
-1. Rs = Resistance in series with LED
+1. Rs = Resistance in series with LED;
-2. Vcc = power source's voltage
+2. Vcc = power source's voltage;
-3. Vf = forward  voltage of the LED
+3. Vf = forward  voltage of the LED;
-4. If = forward current of the LED
+4. If = forward current of the LED.

 If you have several LEDs in series with similar forward currents, you can simply replace Vf with the sum of all forward voltages of the LEDs.